 I'm in the middle of Christmas decorating at the moment and have decorations everywhere.
-Some of you know that I REALLY decorate my house, with every room full of decorations (16 90 litre tubs worth of decorations not counting the tree), so before it's all done the house is a maze of little walkways with decorations, tubs and protective wrapping covering the floor.
+Some of you know that I REALLY decorate my house, with every room full of decorations (17, 90 litre tubs worth of decorations not counting the tree), so before it's all done the house is a maze of little walkways with decorations, tubs and protective wrapping covering the floor.
 I'm at the stage where it's maximum mess because I'm trying to empty the tubs so Graeme can return them to the shed.
-He prefers to make just the one trip so he waits for all 16 tubs to be empty or filled with non-Christmas items removed to make room for the decorations.
-The dining room has ten tubs stacked up against the sideboard, there are four tubs in the living room and one still in the sewing room along with one empty tub that broke along the side and needs replacing.
+He prefers to make just the one trip so he waits for all 17 tubs to be empty or filled, with non-Christmas items removed, to make room for the decorations.
+The dining room has ten tubs stacked up against the sideboard, there are five tubs in the living room and one still in the sewing room along with one empty tub that broke along the side and needs replacing.
 So all in all the house is in utter chaos.

-The ferrets hadn't been let out to roam around the house for a while because of the head cold I'd been suffering.
+The ferrets hadn't been let out to roam around the house for a while because of the head cold I'd been suffering - ferrets and head colds are not the best mix; you need to be totally alert to deal with ferrets.
 I just put them outside each day in their luxury cage under the apricot tree with promises of a run when I felt better.
 I need to be at peak fitness and health to deal with two ferrets on the run around the house.
 I felt better yesterday so I gritted my teeth, said a little prayer that the decorations would survive and I'd find two ferrets at the end of play time, and let them have a roam around the living room, dining room and kitchen.
 It only lasted a few minutes sadly.
 I think they sniffed too much tinsel or glitter or something because they got over excited almost immediately.

 An over excited ferret is not a pretty sight.
 They come out dancing sideways with mouths open wide and all their little sharp teeth on view.
 They challenge all comers and even go looking for someone to challenge.
 The sight of a ferret in full battle mode with a bit of gold tinsel draped over his little face is a sight to see.
 I'm sure Loki thought the tinsel just added to his tough guy image as he made little lunges at me, daring me to try and catch him.
 I was trying to decorate around them while they were investigating the new and improved rooms.
 You'd think this would be easy, after all they are just two tiny little ferrets and both white and easily seen so I could avoid them.
 The problem with over excited ferrets is they move everywhere at top speed so seem to be everywhere at once.
-I wasn't interested in participating in ferret games, but it was easier to pick up the gauntlet and battle a little ferret for a few seconds so I could have some peace once he or she had won and gone looking for worthier opponents.
-Once they'd left me in search of cats or large decorations needing to be toppled instead of being left in peace to keep decorating, I tripped over ferrets, dodged ferret teeth and ferret war dances, wrestled with ferrets for decorations I think they were going to stash behind the lounge or wall unit and rescued cats who usually cope well with ferrets who aren't over excited but find these frenzied ferrets another matter altogether.
+I wasn't interested in participating in ferret games, but it proved easier to pick up the gauntlet and battle a little ferret for a few seconds so I could have some peace once he or she had won and gone looking for worthier opponents.
+Once they'd defeated me battle, they went in search of cats or large decorations needing to be toppled.
+Instead of being left in peace to keep decorating, I tripped over ferrets, dodged ferret teeth and ferret war dances, wrestled with ferrets for decorations I think they intended to stash behind the lounge or wall unit and rescued cats, who usually cope well with ferrets who aren't over excited, but find these frenzied ferrets another matter altogether.